tomaarsen/TwitchMarkovChain/README.md

                     [worst kind:of]
                           [kind of:fries]
 </pre>
-For each of these sets of three words, the last word is considered the output, while all words before it are considered inputs.
+For each of these sections of three words, the last word is considered the output, while all other words it are considered inputs.
 These words are then turned into a variation of a [Grammar](https://en.wikipedia.org/wiki/Formal_grammar):
 <pre>
 "Curly fries" -> "are"